Monthly Archives: November 2009

 - Tell Why You Are Thankful Before You Pray For The Meal.
 No need for a homily or sermon, but you can share in just a few minutes that all your thankfulness flows from the certainty of the life you have in Christ.
 Simply say, “No matter what happens I can be thankful because that while I was sinner, Christ died for me so that by believing and trusting in Him alone, I might have eternal life.”

-Would there be any greater reason for thanks than knowing that family and friends heard the gospel and believed?
-Have a great and thankful thanksgiving through Jesus.
+Would there be any greater reason for thanks than knowing that family and friends heard the gospel and surrendered their life to Christ by faith?

 I like Thanksgiving a lot.
 What a great holiday.
 Maybe my favorite holiday.
 I am glad the Pilgrims inspired us to create a holiday so we can take off work to get together and think about all that we have to be thankful for.
 I doubt the Pilgrims had this in mind since they were probably just thankful to be breathing, but now we get together for food, and family and football and to give thanks.
 But for the Spirit-led, Christ-follower, every day is thanksgiving day because thankful is what a Christian is.
 Christians ought to be 365 days thankful, the most thankful people on the earth.